SachinMuskudi/Python/README.md

 <h3>2.
 Variables</h3>
 <p>
-Variables are names that <b>refer to memory locations</b>.
-No need to declare data type explicitly.
+Variables act as <b>labels for memory locations</b>.
+Python variables do not need type declaration.
 </p>

 <pre><code>a = 5